rra/shadowhash/README.md

 ## Description

-If you have a bunch of key/value data sources in the form of Perl hashes, tied hashes (of whatever type, including on-disk databases tied with DB_File, GDBM_File, or similar modules), or text files that you want to turn into hashes, and you want to be able to query all of those sources of
+If you have several key/value data sources in the form of Perl hashes, tied hashes (of whatever type, including on-disk databases tied with DB_File, GDBM_File, or similar modules), or text files that you want to turn into hashes, and you want to be able to query all of those sources of